PatrickNByrne/dotlaser/README.md

 ## Configuration

 All script configurations are contained in the user's dotlaserrc file.
-By default, dotlaser looks for this file in the users home directory <code> ~/.dotlaserrc</code> or the directory that it was launched from.
+By default, dotlaser looks for this file in the users home directory ` ~/.dotlaserrc` or the directory that it was launched from.

-All files managed by dotlaser are stored in the users dotfiles directory and configured in <code>dotlaser.files</code>.
+All files managed by dotlaser are stored in the users dotfiles directory and configured in `dotlaser.files`.

 ## Usage